IBM/visualize-unstructured-data-with-watson/README.md

 ### 1. Clone the repo

-Clone the `watson-banking-chatbot` locally.
+Clone the `visualize-unstructured-content-with-watson` repo locally.
 In a terminal, run:

 ```
 $ git clone https://github.com/IBM/visualize-unstructured-content-with-watson